lmullen/jsr/_source/issues/vol15/mcvickar.markdown

-States* (1971), Vinson Synan singled out the "cult of snake-handlers" as the "extremists" primarily responsible for the atmosphere of "prejudice, hostility, and suspicion [that] would mar the relationship of the early pentecostals to society at large."xii Synan dismissed the practice's connection to the wider holiness-pentecostal milieu, arguing that it emerged spontaneously in "mountain sects which have no connection with the major pentecostal denominations."xiii Similarly, Robert Mapes Anderson's *Vision of the Disinherited* (1979) dismissed the "extreme phenomena" of snake and fire handling, which he argued were "restricted in practice to Pentecostals in the most backward and culturally isolated regions of the Ozarks and the lower Appalachians."xiv Unlike Synan, Mapes conceded that some early pentecostal denominations recognized these practices, but he ultimately dismissed them as "sanctioned by time-honored folkways" that were not directly connected to the theological and social issues raised by the wider holiness-pentecostal revival.xv
+States* (1971), Vinson Synan singled out the "cult of snake-handlers" as the "extremists" primarily responsible for the atmosphere of "prejudice, hostility, and suspicion [that] would mar the relationship of the early pentecostals to society at large." [^12] Synan dismissed the practice's connection to the wider holiness-pentecostal milieu, arguing that it emerged spontaneously in "mountain sects which have no connection with the major pentecostal denominations." [^13] Similarly, Robert Mapes Anderson's *Vision of the Disinherited* (1979) dismissed the "extreme phenomena" of snake and fire handling, which he argued were "restricted in practice to Pentecostals in the most backward and culturally isolated regions of the Ozarks and the lower Appalachians." [^14] Unlike Synan, Mapes conceded that some early pentecostal denominations recognized these practices, but he ultimately dismissed them as "sanctioned by time-honored folkways" that were not directly connected to the theological and social issues raised by the wider holiness-pentecostal revival. [^15]

 More recent studies focusing on religion in Appalachia have given serpent handling more attention.
-Deborah Vansau McCauley's *Appalachian Mountain Religion* (1995) dealt with serpent handling in order to correct popular misconceptions that have "elevated" it "to the position of being the primary representative of what is special and unique about 'religion in Appalachia.'"xvi In contrast to McCauley's corrective narrative, Randall J. Stephens's *The Fire Spreads* (2008) situated the problem of serpent handling squarely within the context of controversies associated with the holiness-pentecostal revival of the first quarter of the twentieth century.
-Echoing Mapes, Stephens relegated serpent handling to "a small fraction of white southern pentecostals, isolated in the Appalachian Mountains and their foothills."xvii
+Deborah Vansau McCauley's *Appalachian Mountain Religion* (1995) dealt with serpent handling in order to correct popular misconceptions that have "elevated" it "to the position of being the primary representative of what is special and unique about 'religion in Appalachia.'" [^16] In contrast to McCauley's corrective narrative, Randall J. Stephens's *The Fire Spreads* (2008) situated the problem of serpent handling squarely within the context of controversies associated with the holiness-pentecostal revival of the first quarter of the twentieth century.
+Echoing Mapes, Stephens relegated serpent handling to "a small fraction of white southern pentecostals, isolated in the Appalachian Mountains and their foothills." [^17]

 This brief summary suggests that much of the historical literature on serpent handling rests on two basic assumptions about the practice: 1)